 4. Don’t apply default styles

 This is one of the smaller optimisations, but nonetheless a worthwhile one.
 It is a lossless way to reduce file size, making the file faster to load.

 5. Reduce accuracy (number of decimal places)

 Excessive accuracy is often seen in SVG files that are automatically generated.
 Decimal accuracy is great for zoom quality, but beyond 1 decimal place, the difference is barely noticeable.
 This is a lossy way to reduce file size, making the file faster to load.

 After following tip 5, you may find that there are now duplicate commands in the file that can be removed to reduce file size and make the file faster to load.

-If you would like to see what effect this has for real life examples, please watch the September release update video for JPDF2HTML5 where we demonstrated the effect these optmisations have in our PDF to HTML5 converter.
+If you would like to see what effect this has for real-life examples, please watch the September release update video for BuildVu where we demonstrated the effect these optimisations have in our PDF to SVG converter.

 Are you a Developer working with PDF files?